h591341/QuizAppOblig1/README.md

 ## Task 3 (oblig 2)

-After writhing the following " ./gradlew connectedAndroidTest --info" in Android Studios terminal, we get the following output:
+After writhing the following...
+" ./gradlew connectedAndroidTest --info", in Android Studios terminal, we get the following output: